In brief:

 That’s why it’s much easier to use a solution like Middesk.
 Our Business Verification platform draws more than just the information needed for how to check if a company is legitimate from official sources.
 It also includes additional information that can help verify a business for other compliance purposes.
 These include statuses related to sanctions lists, restricted industry lists, web presence, litigations, corporate structure changes, and bankruptcies.

-Contact our sales team to learn more about how our platform can make onboarding corporate partners and clients faster and more cost-effective.
+Contact our sales team and schedule a demo to learn more about how our platform can make onboarding corporate partners and clients faster and more cost-effective, without compromising on accuracy or reliability.